 Few beauty treatments have captured attention in recent years quite like microneedling.
 Celebrities swear by it, dermatologists recommend it, and everyday people book it hoping for smoother, firmer, more youthful-looking skin.
 But here's what often gets overlooked: the real transformation doesn't just happen in the clinic chair - it happens in the days and weeks that follow.
 What you do after microneedling can make or break your results.

-Done correctly, aftercare allows the skin to heal swiftly, lock in collagen production, and reveal the radiant results people seek.
+Done correctly, post-treatment care allows the skin to heal swiftly, lock in collagen production, and reveal the radiant results people seek.
 Neglected, it can lead to irritation, infection, or disappointing outcomes.
 Understanding why aftercare matters - and how to do it right - is the first step toward ensuring your treatment lives up to its promise.

 What is Microneedling?